 In connection with the distribution we issued two \$250 million intercompany notes payable to FNF, with terms that mirror the two series of FNF notes being sought in these exchange offers.
 Proceeds from the issuance of the 7.30% FNF notes due 2011 were used by FNF to repay debt incurred in connection with the acquisition of our subsidiary, Chicago Title, and the proceeds from the 5.25% FNF notes due 2013 were used for general corporate purposes.
 Interest on each mirror note accrues from the last date on which interest on the corresponding FNF notes was paid and at the same rate.
 The mirror notes mature on the maturity dates of the corresponding FNF notes.
-Upon any acceleration of maturity of the FNF notes, whether upon redemption or an event of default of the FNF notes, we must repay the corresponding mirror note.
+Upon any acceleration of maturity of the FNF notes, we have repay the corresponding mirror note.
 We intend to deliver any FNF notes we receive in the exchange offers to FNF in redemption of an equal principal amount of the corresponding mirror notes.